dmcg/daviddenton.github.io/_drafts/powerfeature.md

 If we want to plug in a different result monad (say Arrow's `Either`) or to return `null` on failure, it is trivial to add extension functions to cover these types.
 The companion object is giving us options...

 #### Extract and reuse!
 What a lot of developers don't appreciate is that Companion Objects have exactly the same capabilities as any other Kotlin object - and this includes inheritance.
 Rewinding back to a simpler Exception-based parse example, we can extract commonality to superclasses/interfaces/delegates which can be also mixed into our Companion Object in the standard fashion.
-Taking this one step further, it is even possible to write extension functions to be added to our Companion Objects!
+Taking this one step further, we realise that any extension functions added to the superclass/interfaces will then automatically be added to our Companion Objects as well!

 Here we have extracted out a common superclass `DateValueFactory` for all "Date wrapper" classes - and each of the functions on this class are now inherited by both `OrderDate` and `DeliveryDate` (via their Companions).
-We have also added an extension function to all `DateValueFactory` instances to provide alternative
+As mentioned before, we have also added an extension function to all `DateValueFactory` instances for the Result4k construction case:

 ```kotlin
 abstract class DateValueFactory<T>(private val buildFn: (LocalDate) -> T) {